ufownl/lua-resty-mcp/README.md

   -- Whether to enable the resumability and redelivery mechanism enable_resumability = false,

+  -- Longest standby in seconds, default: 600
+  -- If no request is received from the client for longer than this duration, the session will be terminated -- If long inactivity is desired, please send a ping request periodically to avoid the auto-termination longest_standby = 600,

+  -- Read timeout threshold, in seconds, default: 10 -- Best to be much smaller than longest_standby, and NOT exceed it read_timeout = 10,

   -- Other options are the same as `mcp.server` API ...
 }